 The Dirty Dozen Foods List 2025: What Parents Need to Know

 Every year, parents face countless decisions about their children’s health and nutrition.
 One of the most important choices happens right in the produce aisle: should you buy organic or conventional?
-The Environmental Working Group’s Dirty Dozen foods 2025 list helps answer this question by identifying the fruits and vegetables with the highest pesticide residues.
-This guide will help you understand which foods deserve your organic budget and why it matters for your family’s health.
+While the Environmental Working Group’s Dirty Dozen foods 2025 list hasn’t been released yet, this guide based on previous years’ findings helps answer this question by identifying fruits and vegetables typically found with the highest pesticide residues.
+This information can help you understand which foods might deserve your organic budget and why it matters for your family’s health.

 Table of Contents